hecal3/vim-leader-guide/README.md

 " Second level dictionarys:
 let g:lmap.f = { 'name' : 'File Menu' }
 let g:lmap.o = { 'name' : 'Open Stuff' }

-" You will need one top level dictionary per prefix key.
+" 'name' is a special field.
+It will define the name of the group.
-" The naming scheme is imporant for the keymap parser.
+" leader-f is the "File Menu" group.
+" Unnamed groups will show a default string

 " Document existing keymappings:
 	nmap <silent> <leader>fd :e $MYVIMRC<CR>